thomashirtz/zhongwen-anki/README.md

      ```

 4. **LLM Query**:
-   - Use the following prompt with ChatGPT (or another LLM) to generate the necessary content for each word in your list:
+   - Use the following prompt with an LLM (such as ChatGPT) to generate the necessary content for each word in your list:

    ~~~plaintext
    ### Prompt: